philomates/philomates.github.io/site_generator/content/md/posts/2022-03-16-thoughts-on-testing-in-clojure.md

 When I joined, Nubank used [_Midje_](https://github.com/marick/Midje/) widely, which is a testing DSL inspired by Ruby's [RSpec](https://rspec.info/).
 Coming from Java, I found _Midje_ wonderfully expressive and capable but after some time realized that the DSL deviates from a few standards found in the Clojure ecosystem:

- * loading a namespace is effectful, as in, it would execute the tests.
-This got in the way of some REPL-driven workflows, as well as analysis tooling.
+ * loading a namespace mixes code evaluation and test execution effects.
+This can get in the way of REPL-driven workflows and analysis tools.
  * assertions are described in a non-S-expression infix style `(fact (inc 1) => 2 (dec 1) => 0)`.
 This made it hard to use structural editing tools.
  * the library takes a strong "all or nothing" approach, where most Clojure libraries are small and composable.

-I hacked on _Midje_ a bit trying to fix some things but eventually came to the opinion that if we wanted to evolve and improve our testing setup at Nubank, we should move to a collection of smaller and simpler tool.
+Regardless, I started to hacked on _Midje_ to tight some holes I found myself falling into.
+I eventually formed the opinion that, for the sake of maintainability and the points above, we should move to a collection of smaller and simpler testing tools.

 _clojure.test_, being more or less pervasive in the eco-system, seemed like a good thing to try.
 I found it a hard swallow when used in isolation: it was very bare-bones when compared to what _Midje_ was capable of.
-But _clojure.test_ was small and extensible, and with some work it looked promising to port the best ideas from _Midje_ into a suite of smaller test-framework agnostic libraries to use with _clojure.test_.
+But _clojure.test_ was small and extensible, and compatible with an approach of porting the best ideas from _Midje_ into a suite of smaller test-framework agnostic libraries.

 We ended up with _clojure.test_ at the core, [_matcher-combinators_](https://github.com/nubank/matcher-combinators) for asserting over nested data-structures in a declarative way, and [_mockfn_](https://github.com/nubank/mockfn) for mocking.